-Putin Asked Face-To-Face Why His Political Rivals ‘End Up Dead’, Here Is His Response
+Putin Asked Face To Face Why His Political Rivals ‘End Up Dead,’ Here Is His Response

 “But they don’t end up dead,” the Fox News host responded.

-In response, Putin pointed out the assassinations a U.S. president and mentioned civil rights icon Dr. Martin Luther King Jr., who was also murdered for political purposes.
+In response, Putin pointed out the assassinations of U.S. presidents and mentioned civil rights icon Dr. Martin Luther King Jr., who was also murdered for political purposes.

 The Russian president also seemingly references the highly published police shootings of unarmed black citizens in the United States.